lolsZz/content-optimiser/USAGE_GUIDE.md

 - Focus the LLM on the most important information

 With specialized content helpers, you can now achieve even better results across different content types.
 Experiment with different configurations to find the optimal balance between noise removal and content preservation for your specific use case.

+The addition of the LLM Training Data Generator further enhances the tool's capabilities, enabling you to create high-quality training datasets for fine-tuning and instruction-tuning language models.